kespinola/serverless-gitflow/README.md

 ## Goal

-expose a serious of endpoints that make managing an affective gitflow with ease.
+Expose a serious of endpoints that make managing an affective gitflow with ease.

 ## Milestones
 - [X] Create candidate branch